 Ethanol is a renewable biofuel because it is made from biomass.
 Ethanol is a clear, colorless alcohol made from a variety of biomass materials called feedstocks (the raw materials used to make a product).
-Fuel ethanol feedstocks include grains and crops with high starch and sugar content such as corn, sorghum, barley, sugar cane, and sugar beets.
+U.S. fuel ethanol producers mostly use food grains and crops with high starch and sugar content as feedstocks for making ethanol such as corn, sorghum, barley, sugar cane, and sugar beets.
 Ethanol can also be made from grasses, trees, and agricultural and forestry residues such as corn cobs and stocks, rice straw, sawdust, and wood chips.
 Ethanol is made from these feedstocks in several ways.

 Fermentation is the most common method for producing fuel ethanol

 The most common ethanol production processes today use yeast to ferment the starch and sugars in corn, sugar cane, and sugar beets.
-Corn is the main feedstock for fuel ethanol in the United States because of its abundance and low price.
+Corn is the main feedstock for fuel ethanol in the United States because of its abundance and relatively low price historically.
 The starch in corn kernels is fermented into sugar, which is then fermented into alcohol.